Netlify-Deployment/tiak-portfoliosite-testfix/content/blog/2023-05-15-the-artist-is-sleeping.md

 ---
-title: NES Shitpost / the artist is sleeping
+title: NES / the artist is sleeping
 date: Monday May 15th, 2023
 thumbnail: ""
 ---